![]() Back to Annual Meeting Page

 Maria Angeles Bilbao1, Rodrigo Bilbao Ramirez2, Rodrigo Portilla2, Tamina Orellana2, and Kenneth Steinman, PhD3.
 (1) School of Psychology - School of Public Health, Pontificia Universidad Catolica de Chile - The Ohio State University, Escuela de Psicologia, Av.
 Vicuña Mackenna 4860 - Macul, Santiago, Chile, 56- 2- 354 4816, mbilbaor@uc.cl, (2) Pontificia Universidad Catolica de Chile, School of Psychology, Av.
 Recoleta 5690, Huechuraba, Santiago, Chile, (3) School of Public Health/Division of Health Behavior and Health Promotion, Ohio State University, 320 West 10th Avenue, B-215 Starling-Loving Hall, Columbus, OH 43210-1240

-The family mental health community center (COSAM) of Quilicura –Santiago de Chile-, has developed a program for people who presents problematic alcohol and drug consumption.
-Quilicura is a young community with an increasing problem of drug consumption, being this program an answer to this situation.
-It started on 2001 and was reformulated in January 2005.
-The Municipality, in association with the Department of Public Health and CONACE sponsors this program.
-This ATOD program offers an ambulatory treatment to the person and her/his family, divided in three stages: Welcome (detoxification), Treatment (individual and group psychotherapy, and family therapy), and Follow-up (one interview per three months).
-This is the first process evaluation of the program, based in C. Weiss program evaluation model.
-Interviews, questionnaires and written information of the program helped gathering the data, which is being analyzed both through qualitative and quantitative techniques.
-At the end of this evaluation, we expect to have a better understanding of the program dynamic within the participants and the community.
-The results will tell us about participants' view of the program; their principal characteristics associated with the permanence or withdraw from the program; indicators of effectiveness of the ambulatory treatment, and program elements that can be change to improve its cost-effectiveness.
+The mental health community center (COSAM) of Huechuraba –Santiago de Chile-, has developed a program for individuals and families who present a problematic alcohol and other drug consumption.
+The program offers five different services to the community, being the most important of them an ambulatory treatment with five progressive modules.
+The program started in the year 2003 as the first program in the municipality, in association with the Department of Public Health and CONACE.
+Since then, it has attended more than 700 people in different modalities.
+This is the first sound evaluation of the program, based in C. Weiss program evaluation model.
+Qualitative and quantitative techniques are used to gather and analyze the data.
+At the end of this evaluation, projected to be in June 2005, we expect to have a better understanding of the program dynamic within the community and with the participants.
+The results will tell us about the type of participants that come to the center; their principal characteristics associated with the permanence or withdraw from the program; and the principal effective elements of the ambulatory treatment.
 Limitations of the evaluation and further practice implications will be discussed.

 Learning Objectives: At the conclusion of the session, the participant (learner) in this session will be able to